 The AIE Regulations broadly define “public authorities” to encompass all bodies that have a role in public administration and that possess environmental information.

-Under the European Communities (Access to Information on the Environment) Regulations 2011, the Minister is required to publish an indicative list of public authorities that are subject to the AIE Regulations.
-These are
+The Minister is required to publish an indicative list of public authorities that are subject to the AIE Regulations.
+These include:

 What categories of information does AIE cover?

-The definition of 'environmental information', as set out in Article 3(1) determines what information comes within the remit of the AIE Regulations.
+The definition of ‘environmental information’, as set out in the AIE Regulations determines what information comes within the remit of the AIE Regulations.
 This definition includes information in written, visual, aural, electronic or any other material form on:

 How to make an AIE application